Hey there, I'm Kerry

 20+ years have passed and an amazing journey of business sponging.

-From the receptionist to data entry, to office manager and right through to a business manager.
+From the receptionist to data entry, to the office manager, and right through to a business manager.

-So many industries, retreaded aircraft tyres, plumbing, importing and exporting, truck dealership, and even used cooking oil into bio-diesel.
+So many industries, retreaded aircraft tires, plumbing, importing and exporting, truck dealership, and even used cooking oil into bio-diesel.

-The last decade has been spent as the Director of Zinc Business Solutions, as a virtual CFO to many clients across product and service industries.
+The last decade has been spent as the Director of Zinc Business Solutions, as both a physical and virtual CFO to many clients across product and service based industries.

 I've also assisted clients with websites, graphic designs, systems and processes, social media, and HR services.

 Coffee and Podcasting have filled my cup and being able to help others has always been my true calling.